Buying Derelict Farms For Sale

-What Can I Do With A Derelict Farm?
+What Can I Do with A Derelict Farm?

 If you don’t intend to live at the property you have purchased and depending on the locality, there are opportunities to run a farm as a business once it has been renovated.
-Some farmhouses are large enough to turn into several holiday flats or you could offer farm based holidays with outdoor activities.
+Some farmhouses are large enough to turn into several holiday flats or you could offer farm-based holidays with outdoor activities.

 Farm shops offering fresh produce are proving very popular.
-Another option is to make a caravan or mobile home park within the farm land.
+Another option is to make a caravan or mobile home park within the farmland.
 This could provide a steady annual income.
 Just make sure that there will be no problem with planning permission before you buy.
 You should keep income factors at the forefront of your priorities if you are serious about looking for derelict farms for sale.

-How Do I Find The Owners Of A Derelict Farm?
+How Do I Find the Owners of A Derelict Farm?

-You have spotted a abandoned farm and want to buy it but how do you find out who owns the derelict property?
+You have spotted an abandoned farm and want to buy it but how do you find out who owns the derelict property?
 The first port of call is to any nearby neighbours who may know the previous owner.
 You can also approach the local authority to see if the property has been registered as empty and abandoned.

 The best place to get information is the Land Registry but if the farm has been derelict for many years it may never have been registered.
-Land Registry searches are applied with post codes and addresses but a remote farm may not have either of these.
+Land Registry searches are applied with postcodes and addresses but a remote farm may not have either of these.

 If you don’t have any luck tracing an owner you can employ a private investigator who will have the time to search old records to help trace the owner.

-Planning Permission For Derelict Farms
+Planning Permission for Derelict Farms

 A property is considered derelict if it is uninhabitable.
-A farm with a few walls and broken roof but with no plumbing or electrics will be considered derelict.
+A farm with a few walls and a broken roof but with no plumbing or electricity will be considered derelict.
 Obtaining planning permission for derelict properties is not always simple.
 An abandoned derelict farm will have lost its existing use so has no status when it comes to planning.
 Even basic repairs will need planning permission.
 Changing the use of property from a farm into a residence can be complex.

 Factors About Planning Permission

 Planning permission will require certain considerations.
 The condition of the agricultural property and the length of dereliction are two factors.
 If the property has been in use in another capacity it will have lost residential status.
-There is a procedure which involves obtaining a Certificate of Lawful Existing Use.
+There is a procedure that involves obtaining a Certificate of Lawful Existing Use.

 The process involves submitting plans, an application form, a history of the property and a fee.
 The only way to know if a derelict farm can be put into residential use is to contact the local planning authority.

-Costs And Benefits Of Buying A Derelict Farm
+Costs and Benefits of Buying a Derelict Farm

 Converting a derelict farm into a family home is a much larger project than making a barn conversion.
 It needs careful thought and you need to weigh up the costs and benefits to see if it is worthwhile.
 The first step is to find a suitable property in the right location.
 Then, you must ensure that planning permission will be granted.